at-point/loggr/README.md

 ### Using the Mapped Diagnostic Context (MDC)

-Some loggers provide a MDC (or mapped diagnostic context), which can be used to annotate log outputs with additional bits of information.
-At the moment only SLF4J really can make use of this.
-Though, to provide a clean and consistent API all adapters _must_ provide access to an MDC, so the MDC can be used in code no matter the adapter, a sample use case (in Rails):
+Some loggers provide a MDC (or mapped diagnostic context) or a similar feature like ActiveSupport 3.2s `TaggedLogging#tagged` which can be used to annotate log outputs with additional bits of information.
+At the moment only SLF4J and ActiveSupport 3.2 can make use of this.
+Though, to provide a clean and consistent API all adapters _must_ provide access to an MDC and each logger _must_ respond to both `tagged` and `mapped`, so these features can be used in code no matter the adapter.

+A sample use case:

     # app/controllers/application_controller.rb
     class ApplicationController < ActionController::Base
       around_filter :push_ip_to_mdc
+      def logger; @logger ||= LoggerFactory.logger('sample') end

       private
         def push_ip_to_mdc
-          LoggerFactory.mdc[:ip] = request.ip
+          logger.mapped(:ip => request.ip) do
             yield
-        ensure
-          LoggerFactory.mdc.delete(:ip)
           end
         end
+    end

-When using SLF4J all statements would now be annotated with the IP from where the request was made from.
+When using SLF4J all statements would now be annotated with the IP from where the request was made from, when using Rails 3.2 it would use it's support for `tagged` and add a tag named `ip=....`.

 The SLF4J Wrapper
 =================